 President Mooney embraces the ideal of an education that builds “civic professionalism” through the intersection of formal knowledge, practical skills and commitment to the common good.
 Through classroom learning, work experience and mentoring, students gain a sense of individual identity and community connection.

-With strong support for the growing Franklin Pierce programs outside New Hampshire in Arizona, President Mooney is open to innovative models of growth and delivery of higher education that will position students for success wherever their paths lead them as alumni.
+With strong support for the expansion of Franklin Pierce programs outside New Hampshire in Arizona, President Mooney is open to innovative curricular offerings and delivery platforms that will position students for success wherever their paths lead them as alumni.

-Under President Mooney’s leadership, Franklin Pierce University is positioned for the long term through clear strategic objectives and financial strength.
+Under President Mooney’s leadership, Franklin Pierce University is positioned for long term sustainability through clear strategic objectives and financial strength.
 Fiscal improvements include over $1 million in grant funding in 2017-18, a sustained multi-million dollar operating surplus, and a 50% increase in the endowment over two years.
 In 2018, Franklin Pierce University and President Mooney were named to the short list of Top Women-led Businesses and Nonprofits in NH by Business NH Magazine.

 Presidential Installation: September 23, 2017.
 The Installation of the sixth Franklin Pierce University President, Dr. Kim Mooney ’83, the first woman and the first almuna to lead the school.